pagkly/Zed/Investopedia4/How Substitutes Work.md

 Giving consumers more choice helps generate competition in the market and lower prices as a result.
 While that may be good for consumers, it may have the opposite effect on companies' bottom line.
 Alternative products can cut into companies' profitability, as consumers may end up choosing one more over another or see market share diluted.

-When you examine the relationship between the [demand schedules](https://www.investopedia.com/terms/d/demand-schedule.asp) of substitute products, if the price of a product goes up the demand for a substitute will tend to increase.
+When you examine the relationship between the [demand schedules](https://www.investopedia.com/terms/d/demand-schedule.asp) of substitute products, if the price of a product goes up the demand for a substitute [[Will|will]] tend to increase.
 This is because people will prefer to lower-cost substitute to the higher cost one.
 If, for example, the price of coffee increases, the demand for tea may also increase as consumers switch from coffee to tea to maintain their budgets.

 Conversely, when a good's price decreases, the demand for its substitute may also decrease.
-In formal economic language, X and Y are substitutes if demand for X increases when the price of Y increases, or if there is positive [[cross elasticity of demand]](https://www.investopedia.com/terms/c/cross-elasticity-demand.asp).
+In formal economic language, X and [[Y]] are substitutes if demand for X increases when the price of Y increases, or if there is positive [[cross elasticity of demand]](https://www.investopedia.com/terms/c/cross-elasticity-demand.asp).

 The availability of substitutes are one of [[Porter's 5 Forces]](https://www.investopedia.com/terms/p/porter.asp), the others being competition, new entrants into the industry, the power of suppliers, and the power of customers.